nickfarrow/umbrel/apps/README.md

 - [x] Uses remote assets that are verified against a checksum.
 - [x] Results in deterministic image builds.

 3\.
 We're now ready to build the Docker image of BTC RPC Explorer.
+First, ensure you have created a repository like `username/app` on (Docker Hub)[https://hub.docker.com/].
 Umbrel supports both 64-bit ARM and x86 architectures, so we'll use `docker buildx` to build, tag, and push multi-architecture Docker images of our app to Docker Hub.

 ```sh
 docker buildx build --platform linux/arm64,linux/amd64 --tag getumbrel/btc-rpc-explorer:v2.0.2 --output "type=registry" .